Liverpool's unlikely hero - How 'top, top, top' Caoimhin Kelleher seized his Reds chance | Goal.com

 A Premier League debut beckons, for the man from Cork.

 It may have come sooner, but for an ill-timed bicycle accident.
-Kelleher suffered a broken wrist after a tumble during Liverpool’s pre-season training camp in Evian last July.
+Kelleher suffered a broken wrist after an ill-timed tumble during his summer holiday in 2019.

 Had he not, he may well have been the man to step in when Alisson suffered a calf injury in the Reds’ first league match of the campaign a couple of weeks later.
 As it was, Adrian was given the chance.